mgmsam/gpg-batch/README.md

 ## Enter a passphrase

+Items are arranged in order of priority from the lowest to the highest

-- use the script's STDIN:
+- Use the script's STDIN:

   ```shell
   echo 'My passphrase' | ./gpg-batch.sh [OPTIONS] BATCHFILE ...